doubleunion/doubleunion-dot-org/pages/visit.md

 ### COVID-19 risk mitigation

 We have requirements and recommendations to try to make DU relatively safe for most people, and we ask that members and guests follow them.
+The full [COVID-19 policy is here]({{ 'policies#covid-19-policy' | absolute_url }}).
 These include:

 * Wear a face covering, ideally a high-quality mask (N95, KF94, KN95).
 If you forget one or want a new one, DU has masks in a cart by the front door.
 * Be fully vaccinated.